 So, we’re not disputing that individual channels can work well—after all, we stick to what we know.
 But multiple channels work better.

 How Many Touchpoints Does a 360° Marketing Strategy Need?

-Unfortunately, no marketing campaign is love at first sight, and this Paradox of Choice is only part of why we need multiple touchpoints to engage our audience.
+Unfortunately, no marketing campaign is love at first sight.
+This Paradox of Choice is only part of why we need a 360° marketing strategy for our brand to engage our audience.
 When there is so much information out there, marketers must be smarter and more efficient about speaking to their people.
 Now, no single magic number exists for how many touchpoints you need to convert someone into a lead or a sale.
 Some say it would lie somewhere between six and eight, while others contend it may very well be more than 15.

 What Does a 360° Marketing Campaign Look Like?